 Additionally, the Protecting Europe's Energy Security Act of 2019, as amended in 2020 (PEESA; 22 U.S.C. §9526 note; P.L.
 116-283, §1242), establishes sanctions on foreign persons whom the President determines have sold, leased, provided, or facilitated the provision of vessels for the purpose of subsea pipe-laying activities related to the construction of Nord Stream 2 and TurkStream (another Russian pipeline that supplies natural gas to Europe), or any successor pipeline.
 As amended, PEESA also targets those who provide underwriting services or insurance, or who provide certain upgrades or installation services.
-Sanctions do not apply to nonbusiness entities of the EU, member states, or the governments of Norway, Switzerland, and the United Kingdom.
+Sanctions do not apply to nonbusiness entities of the EU, member states, or a few other non-EU governments.

 PEESA provides for exceptions and waivers and authorizes the President to terminate sanctions if the Administration certifies to Congress "that appropriate safeguards have been put in place" to minimize Russia's ability to use the sanctioned pipeline project "as a tool of coercion and political leverage," and to ensure "that the project would not result in a decrease of more than 25 percent in the volume of Russian energy exports transiting through existing pipelines in other countries, particularly Ukraine."

 On February 22, 2021, the Biden Administration identified Fortuna and KVT-RUS as also subject to sanctions under PEESA.
-On May 19, 2021, the Administration designated 13 more vessels and four entities under PEESA.
-However, the Administration waived the application of new sanctions on Nord Stream 2 AG, its chief executive officer, and corporate officers (Nord Stream 2 AG is the Swiss-based company Gazprom established to construct and operate the pipeline).
-Some Members of Congress have urged the Administration to impose additional sanctions to prevent Russia from completing construction of the pipeline.
+On May 19, 2021, the Administration designated 13 more vessels and four entities under PEESA; on August 20, it designated another four entities and vessels.
+However, the Administration has waived the application of new sanctions on Nord Stream 2 AG, its chief executive officer, and corporate officers (Nord Stream 2 AG is a Swiss-based company Gazprom established to construct and operate the pipeline).
+Some Members of Congress have urged the Administration to impose additional sanctions to prevent the pipeline from becoming operational.